nuclight/bpf64/bpf64spec.md

 TBD doWhile in Flags? or make `jt` signed so first body before loop is always executed?
 - 19.09.24 coroutine-like for-init with `jf`

+TBD 13.10.24 in contrast to eBPF's `bpf_for_each_map_elem()` , `foreach` probably should be made here, in additional `BPF_LOOP` mode for iterators, instead of custom C functions which call BPF callback? so `k` here will be as in `BPF_CALL` and loop count limiting mechanism is common in opcode instead of in each C implementation (however, `BPF_NEXT` etc. is still generic for other types of callbacks); so again need to think on callback addresses, (OOP) state keeping for iterators, and coroutines

 While calling each iteration may seem as too much overhead, it is possible to optimize stack manipulation.
 The following sketch of C code (not a full production code) should give an idea how loop processing should work (see data structures in a later section):